 In addition to the date, time, and place of the meeting, the meeting notice must include an agenda, which lists all of the items to be considered at the forthcoming meeting.
 (The "guest meeting" form of limited meeting, discussed above, is an exception to this requirement.)
-The Agenda requirements are discussed later herein.
+The agenda requirements are discussed later herein.

 If an executive meeting is anticipated, the notice must also state the purpose of the executive meeting.
-The notice also must provide instructions on how to request an auxiliary aid or service or an accommodation due to a disability, which may include a reasonable deadline.
-Sample language is provided on page 35 of this Guide.
+The Sunshine Law also requires all meeting notices to include the board's electronic and postal contact information for submission of testimony before the meeting, and provide instructions on how to request an auxiliary aid or service or an accommodation due to a disability, which may include a reasonable deadline.
+Sample language is provided on page 43 of this Guide.